telerik/kendo-ui-core/docs/controls/charts/stockchart/overview.md

 		}
     });

-#### Example
+### Bind to Data

+Kendo UI Stock Charts can be bound to both local and remote data via its DataSource.
+Binding is limited to time series only.

-Let's assume a service that returns stock price history data as JSON:
+The example below demonstrates a service that returns stock price history data as JSON.

+###### Example

 		[
     		{